 N. Pine Street & McPhee Street

 How & Where Can I Rent A Plot?

-All 2012 returning gardeners will have until Saturday, March 31st, 2013 to renew their annual contracts/plots.
 Returning gardeners must renew their plots at the Fairview Community Center located at 1121 E 10th Ave.
-If 2012 returning gardeners do not renew their contract/plots by Saturday, March 31st, their plot will become available to the public.
+If 2013 returning gardeners do not renew their plots by March 28, 2014, their plot will become available to the public.
 This deadline exists to motivate our returning gardeners to re-commit to using their garden plot before the growing season begins so it does not go to waste!
 Our limit of two plots per household will be enforced.

 Fairview Recreation Center

 1121 E 10th Avenue

 Sat 12N-5p, Sun 10a-3p

 What Are The Costs & Deposits For The Garden Plots?